 These, and many other inconveniences are probably what keeps most people from donating.
 But there are other, more serious inconveniences that make donating plasma unrealistic when it comes to making money.

-For example, the amount of protein your body needs in order for you to qualify to be a donor is quiet a lot (50 to 80 grams).
+For example, the amount of protein your body needs in order for you to qualify to be a donor is quite a lot (50 to 80 grams).

 Depending on how you consume that protein, it could cost a lot.